 Butterhorns and Maple Butter perfect Fall Recipes

-Maple butter is easy to make, its similar to making fudge.
-Its good any time of year, but its especially nice during Fall.
+On the bright side maple butter is easy to make.
+It’s similar to making fudge, good any time of year, but maple butter is especially nice during Fall.

 Maple Butter Recipe